 The View from the States

-Our current economic slowdown is impacting state budgets in the following ways.
+Our current economic slowdown has impacted state budgets in the following ways.
 Virtually all states are required to balance their operating budgets each year or each biennium.
 Unlike the federal government, states cannot maintain services during an economic downturn by running a deficit.
 States occasionally do sell assets to raise revenue; Indiana recently sold its lucrative toll road, but such moves are one time events that ultimately deprive that state of future revenue streams.
-Furthermore, during difficult economic times, state expenditure increase for such services as Medicaid and state unemployment insurance.
+Furthermore, during difficult economic times, state expenditures increase for such services as Medicaid and state unemployment insurance.
 Finally, tax revenue falls during these periods of weak or negative economic growth.

-Because it is such a large fraction of state budgets, we should expect virtually all states to reduce their Medicaid spending by eliminating patient access to their programs, cutting provider reimbursement, or both.
 At a time when states are eliminating jobs and cutting services of all types, we cannot expect them to treat their health care spending as sacred and untouchable.
 While it is very unpalatable, we should vigorously encourage our state administrators to reduce reimbursement before reducing health care access to the poor and vulnerable members of our society.
 From an economic point of view, receiving less reimbursement from a stable number of Medicaid patients will mean essentially the same revenue to our practices as receiving somewhat higher reimbursement from a smaller number of insured patients.
 However, from the vantage point of the health of our patients, there is a tremendous difference between being insured or being uninsured.
 The statistics regarding the health costs of being uninsured are staggering: women with breast cancer are 50% more likely to die of their disease than women with insurance, it is estimated that one third of the uninsured forgo needed medical care every year, and up to 10,000,000 Americans go without essential prescriptions every year.
 To further illustrate the plight of the uninsured, the American Medical Association has created a website, voicefortheuninsured.org to augment their proposal to provide health coverage to every American.

 Therefore, as we are a society that advocates first and foremost for the good of our patients, we believe that states must keep Medicaid as accessible as possible even if this means some reduction in our reimbursement.
 This strategy will have negligible effects on our practice revenues while significantly improving the health and lives of the patients who are kept insured through Medicaid.
 We all wish that no Medicaid cuts were necessary; however, as outlined above, they are inevitable, and we should be sure that these cuts are done in such a way that is as protective of our patients as possible.